 in the pointed measured Gromov-Hausdorff topology for the induced length metric. \end{defn}

-We have the following theorem, which states that $C^0$-convergence of metric tensors modulo negligible spikes implies Gromov-Hausdorff convergence of length metrics modulo negligible spikes after peturbation. \begin{thm} Assume that $n \geq 2$, and $(E_i^n, g_i)$ is a sequence of $n$-dimensional complete Riemannian manifolds with compact boundaries.
-If $(E_i, g_i)$ converges to $\mathbb{R}^n$ in the $C^0$-sense modulo negligible spikes, that is, there exist embeddings $\mathbf{u}_i: E_i \to \mathbb{R}^n$ such that \begin{itemize} \item $\mathbf{u}_i(E_i)$ contains the end of $\mathbb{R}^n$, \item $\|(\mathbf{u}_{i}^{-1})^* g_i - g_{\mathrm{Eucl}}\|_{C^0} \to 0$, \item $\mathcal{H}^{n-1}(\partial E_i) \to 0$, \end{itemize} then there exist closed subsets $E_i'' \subset E_i$ with compact boundaries, such that for any base points $p_i \in E_i''$, $(E''_i, g_i, p_i)$ converges to $(\mathbb{R}^n, g_{\mathrm{Eucl}}, 0)$ in the pointed measured Gromov-Hausdorff topology modulo negligible spikes in the sense of Definition \ref{pm-GH mod}. \end{thm} Notice that this theorem was proved for dimension $3$ in \cite{DS'23}.
+We have the following theorem, which states that $C^0$-convergence of metric tensors modulo negligible domains implies Gromov-Hausdorff convergence of length metrics modulo negligible domains after peturbation. \begin{thm} Assume that $n \geq 2$, and $(E_i^n, g_i)$ is a sequence of $n$-dimensional complete Riemannian manifolds with compact boundaries.
+If $(E_i, g_i)$ converges to $\mathbb{R}^n$ in the $C^0$-sense modulo negligible domains, that is, there exist embeddings $\mathbf{u}_i: E_i \to \mathbb{R}^n$ such that \begin{itemize} \item $\mathbf{u}_i(E_i)$ contains the end of $\mathbb{R}^n$, \item $\|(\mathbf{u}_{i}^{-1})^* g_i - g_{\mathrm{Eucl}}\|_{C^0} \to 0$, \item $\mathcal{H}^{n-1}(\partial E_i) \to 0$, \end{itemize} then there exist closed subsets $E_i'' \subset E_i$ with compact boundaries, such that for any base points $p_i \in E_i''$, $(E''_i, g_i, p_i)$ converges to $(\mathbb{R}^n, g_{\mathrm{Eucl}}, 0)$ in the pointed measured Gromov-Hausdorff topology modulo negligible domains in the sense of Definition \ref{pm-GH mod}. \end{thm} Notice that this theorem was proved for dimension $3$ in \cite{DS'23}.
 Using the same techniques as in \cite{DS'23}, along with inductive arguments, we can extend this result to a general dimensional version.
-For the reader's convenience, we will provide a detailed proof in Appendix \ref{appendix}.
+For the reader's convenience, we provide a detailed proof in Appendix \ref{appendix}.